DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

 states and implement the directive.
 However, it was not until the spring of 2012 that the Swedish government gave in and adopted measures transposing the directive into local legislation.
-Yet, this collection of Swedish call records and Internet metadata would only last for two years.
+Yet, this collection of Swedish call records and internet metadata would only last for two years.
 In April 2014 the ECJ had a change of heart and declared the Data Retention Directive invalid, describing it as a ‘serious interference with the fundamental rights to respect for private life and to the